(viewed from the left side)

 Starting position: Stand with heels together, toes a little apart, weight evenly distributed on both feet and knees slightly bent, arms slightly curved at your sides with palms facing backward.

-2. Bend knees slightly as you bring your hands back-to-back in front of body.
+1. Sink your weight onto right foot and lift left heel slightly off the ground as you bring hands back-to-back in front of body.

-10.When the backs of your hands are in front of your face, turn your palms first toward each other, then toward you, then outward toward the sides so your hands are back-to-back, fingertips pointing toward the sky, and begin to lower your arms slowly.
+7. Bring left foot next to right foot as you continue lowering your arms, and turn palms toward each other, then toward you, then outward toward the side so hands are back-to-back, fingertips pointing toward the sky.

 Return to Otiyot home page